zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/004_CRUD_with_database.md

   // If date parse failed, it will return NaN ( Not a Number)
   // We can use JavaScript builtin function "isNaN" to check if(isNaN(Date.parse(baby.birthAt))) {
-    // If enter this condition, write the error error = 'Birth Time must be a Date'
+    // If enter this condition, assign the error message to the error variable error = 'Birth Time must be a Date'
   }